Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Higher semiadditive Grothendieck-Witt theory

 \subsection{Semiadditive anti-involutions}

 Let $\cC$ be a symmetric monoidal $\infty$-category.
+Our goal in this section will be to construct a space $\QF(\cC)$ of non-degenerate symmetric bilinear forms in $\cC$, and to explain the compatibility of this construction with higher semiadditivity and the multiplicative structure on $\cC$.

 We saw above that the data of a symmetric bilinear form $b$ on a dualizable object $X\in \cC$ can be encoded via its mate $ b^\vee \colon X\to \Du(X). $ In \Cref{subsub:antiinvol}, we construct a categorical framework for organizing such data.
 In fact, we will work in a more general setting where $\Du$ is replaced by any \emph{anti-involution} $\inv : \cC \iso \cC^{\op}$ of $\cC$ (cf. \Cref{defn:antiinvol}).
 Given an anti-involution $\inv$ on $\cC$, we will construct its $\infty$-category of \emph{fixed points} $\Phi(\cC, \inv)$: informally, an object of $\Phi(\cC, \inv)$ is the data of an object $X \in \cC$ together with an equivalence $X \simeq \inv (X)$.
+We then construct $\QF(\cC)$ in the above setting by taking $\inv$ to be the anti-involution given by formation of symmetric monoidal duals (\Cref{ex:QF_as_fixed_points}).

 In \Cref{subsub:ambiinvol}, we study the interaction of this construction with semiadditivity.
 In particular, we will see (\Cref{thm:semifixedpoint}) that if $\cC$ is additionally $p$-typically $m$-semiadditive, then its $\infty$-category of fixed points $\Phi(\cC, \inv)$ acquires the structure of a $p$-typical $m$-commutative monoid in $\Cat_{\infty}$.